 • All premium plans offer an ad-free experience

-• Have a 14-day free trial for new users
+• 14-day free trial for new users

 • Serve more countries and languages